-During John’s ownership, which spanned for just over 13 years, Gregory Equine expanded into canvas manufacturing and made a new line of canvas and race-wear products including the popular Canvas Hay Bag, PVC Saddle Pad, PVC Gear Bags and Race Day Presentation Rugs.
-The Canvas Fly Sheet was also developed and is a best-seller in the hotter climate countries.
+During John’s ownership, which spanned for just over 13 years, Gregory Equine expanded into canvas manufacturing and made a new line of canvas and race-wear products including the popular Canvas Hay Bag, PVC Saddle Pad, PVC Gear Bags, and Race Day Presentation Rugs.
+The Canvas Fly Sheet was also developed and is a best-seller in hotter climate countries.
 With John’s large involvement in the racing industry in New Zealand and Australia, the business took off and large orders were flying out the door.

 In 2015, with John relocating from Matamata to Sydney, he decided to sell Gregory Equine.

 Proud new owners Eion and Megan Kemp took over in December 2015 and have been busy since.
 As well as the high-quality canvas production, they have introduced a well-stocked retail shop to the mix, full of well-known brands.

 With a talented, knowledgeable team behind Eion and Megan, boasting more than 77 years of experience between them in the industry, they strive to deliver the best products and services to you.

 Gregory’s covers have been in use in New Zealand for over two decades.

 Part of our continued success is that the Canvas we choose to use, Regentex.
 JT Inglis was renowned worldwide for the production of the high-quality industrial canvas since 1917.
 Purchased in 2005, JT Inglis is now part of the British Millerain Group and continues to operate globally.